-In this recipe, I use dried fruits to sweeten and thicken the compote–instead of sugar.
-They are a great substitute, which also add nutritional value to the dish.
+In this recipe I use dried fruits to sweeten and thicken the compote instead of sugar.
+They are a great substitute and also add nutritional value to the dish.
+People really enjoy it!

-10 cups chopped peeled apples (about 10 medium apples)
+10 cups peeled and chopped apples (10 medium apples)

 2 cups dried plums (prunes), chopped